twili8/ravenna/readme.md

 Ravenna is a iOS command-and-control (C2) proof-of-concept designed for studying implant/operator architecture in controlled lab environments.
 Built entirely in Rust using POSIX sockets and Protocol Buffers, it avoids Swift dependencies to maximize portability.
+It is written by hand as a programming exercise, no AI is used other than for the readme. \
 **Design Principles:**

 - **Transparency:** Clear, auditable code for educational purposes.